Nate1729/cafe-cli/README.md

 # How to use the tool
-Right now the only way to use the tool is compile it yourself; You will need the rust compiler installed.
-Run `cargo build --release` to compile the code in the most optimized way.
+Right now the only way to use the tool is compile it yourself; You will need the rust compiler installed. https://github.com/rust-lang/rust has instructions on how to install the rust compiler.

+# Thank You
+Special thanks to [James Hoffman](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ) for teaching the awesome V60 pour over technique.